LuizZak/GPEngine/README.md

 The pod also comes with a subpod `GPEngine/Serialization` which allows serialization of space/subspace/entity/components from and to JSON (see [Serialization](#serialization)).

+A Swift Package for this library is also available.

 ### Concepts